- Blog

 “The difference between employee engagement and participation is an employee’s mindset.
 Participation is simply taking action, while engagement is making an investment.”

-Employee participation is likely to be someone who will take part (e.g. by signing up to an initiative) but are only likely to put in minimal focus or effort.
+Employee participation is likely to be someone who will take part (e.g. by signing up to an initiative) but are only likely to put in minimal effort or focus.
 However, employee engagement goes significantly beyond this as the employee is likely to fully invest their time and energy to get the most out of their workplace.
 They’re likely to take part in optional and extra activities and if they experience positive results, they’re inclined to consider how they can elevate other aspects of their lifestyle outside of the workplace.

 *It’s important to highlight that boosting employee engagement is a process; therefore, it could take time to see results.